scikit-mobility/scikit-mobility/README.md

 <a id='citing'></a>
 ## Citing

-if you use scikit-mobility please cite the following paper: https://arxiv.org/abs/1907.07062
+if you use scikit-mobility please cite the following paper:

+Luca Pappalardo, Filippo Simini, Gianni Barlacchi and Roberto Pellungrini, scikit-mobility: a Python library for the analysis, generation and risk assessment of mobility data, 2019, https://arxiv.org/abs/1907.07062

 ```
 @misc{pappalardo2019scikitmobility,